-This article describes CPU and memory overcommitment feature in PMO.
+This article describes CPU, memory and disk overcommitment feature in PMO.

 PMO places virtual machines on available hosts so that each VM gets a fair share of available resources.
-Resource overcommitment is a technique by which multiple virtual machines share the same physical CPU and memory of the underlying hypervisor.
-PMO placement engine uses this technique to make the best use of your CPU and memory resources.
+Resource overcommitment is a technique by which multiple virtual machines share the same physical CPU, memory and disk of the underlying hypervisor.
+PMO placement engine uses this technique to make the best use of your compute, memory and storage resources.
 It is important to consider this feature when planning for your compute infrastructure that will be part of your PMO cloud.

 Benefits of overcommitment